 It was a blessed day.

 We never met after that.

-It actually never seems that I never met him because I meet him every day on the social media; through his visual storytelling.
+It never seems that I never met him because I meet him every day on social media; through his visual storytelling.
 There’s a hidden message in all his posts.
 It talks about travel.

 A man of ordinary talent will always be ordinary, whether he travels or not; but a man of superior talent will go to pieces if he remains forever in the same place.